jbcodeforce/kafka-studies/docs/mirrormaker.md

 * source.heartbeats
 * source.checkpoints.internal

-A typical mirror maker configuration is done via property file and define source and target cluster with their connection properties and the replication flow definitions.
-Here is a simple example
+A typical mirror maker configuration is done via property file and defines source and target clusters with their connection properties and the replication flow definitions.
+Here is a simple example for a local cluster to a target cluster using TLS v1.2 and Sasl authentication protocol.

 ```properties
 clusters=source, target